alfredulu/LexiFlow-AI/README.md

 ## 🚀 Why This Project Exists

 LexiFlow AI was built to showcase how a frontend engineer can design and implement AI-driven features beyond simple demos.
-The focus is on structure, usability, and clarity—ensuring generated content is presented, reused, and exported effectively, reflecting patterns commonly found in production SaaS products.
+The focus is on structure, usability, and clarity ensuring generated content is presented, reused, and exported effectively, reflecting patterns commonly found in production SaaS products.

 ---